hughbien/thyme/README.md

 ## TODO

-* add basic timer
-* add Options class to keep track of options
+* move Options class to Config
-* add reading thymerc file and setting options
+* add reading thymerc file and setting configs
-* add running as daemon
-* add stopping
-* add pause/unpause
 * add repeating
 * add warning (or other way to distinguish normal vs break timer)
 * reset tmux status at end of session